simonxiang1/math_notes/README.md

   - [Differential Equations](https://simonxiang.xyz/math/differential_equations_notes.pdf)
   - [Abstract Algebra](https://simonxiang.xyz/math/abstract_algebra_notes.pdf)

 You can click the links above to get to the PDF files for the notes.
-Also: the UT Math Club invites speakers to give talks weekly, so sometimes I type up [notes](https://simonxiang.xyz/math/math_club_notes.pdf) for those too.

 ## File organization and structure
 In the `sophomore_year` directory, I organize all the `.tex` and `.pdf` files in subdirectories for each class, called `class_name` (e.g. `algebraic_geometry`).
 The documents are modular, so the file `master_notes.pdf` will contain each compiled `lec_1.tex`, `lec_2.tex`, etc. Currently, the TeX files share a common preamble, located in `sophomore_year/preamble.tex`.